wbtek/gentoo_update/README.md

 gentoo_update [modifiers] [first_action]
 ```

-The script performs various update actions for Gentoo, based on user-specified commands and modifiers.
+Performs sequences of actions required to maintain Gentoo, with a single command.
 For a detailed list of options, run:

 ```bash
 gentoo_update help